-During the Jurassic period (about 200 million years ago to 140 million years ago), South Marston was beneath a warm shallow sea.
-During this time the Corallian Beds were deposited.
+During the Jurassic period (about 200 million years ago to 140 million years ago), Soutton was beneath a warm shallow sea.
+At this time the Corallian Beds were deposited.
 Unsurprisingly this means that there are vast deposits of fossil coral beneath the village.
 However, most of it is covered by Kimmeridge clay.
 This was deposited towards the end of the Jurassic when the sea became deeper.

 The pictures below show typical Corallian fossils found in the area:

 The bivalves are similar to Palaeonucula calliope.
-Others fossils have been found including a spiral shell similar to Anchura pennata.
-Iron stone is also evident in places.
+Other fossils have been found including a spiral shell similar to Anchura pennata.

 Next time you’re digging in the garden take care, the remains of aquatic dinosaurs have been found in the Kimmeridge clay of Swindon.